chankrrn/WRO-FE-YBR/elec/elec_README.md

 The electrical architecture must support the complete autonomous vehicle while operating from one onboard battery.

-The major electrical requirements are:

-- provide stable power to the Raspberry Pi,
-- provide sufficient power for the motor and steering system,
-- support several sensors with different interfaces,
-- maintain a common electrical reference,
-- isolate sensitive computing loads as much as practical from rapidly changing actuator loads,
-- allow reliable Raspberry Pi ↔ Arduino communication,
-- maintain accessible wiring and connectors,
+The system must provide stable power to the Raspberry Pi and sufficient power for the motor and steering system while supporting several sensors with different electrical interfaces.
+It must maintain a common electrical reference, separate the sensitive computing load from rapidly changing actuator loads as much as practical, and provide reliable Raspberry Pi-to-Arduino communication.

-- fit inside the compact mechanical structure,
-- initialize safely before the competition start command,
+The electrical hardware must also fit inside the compact mechanical structure, remain accessible for testing and maintenance, and initialize safely before the competition start command.
-- and remain serviceable during testing.

 ---